-Schedule 1 financial institutions hold approximately 77% of the OSC's financial assets including those held for CSA Systems operations and redevelopment and another 18% are held in two credit unions in British Columbia (for cash components of Net assets held for CSA Systems operations and redevelopment exclusively).
+Schedule 1 financial institutions hold approximately 75% of the OSC's financial assets including those held for CSA Systems operations and redevelopment and another 16% are held in two credit unions in British Columbia (for cash components of Net assets held for CSA Systems operations and redevelopment exclusively).
+The remaining balance of financial assets are accounts receivable.
 The Credit Union Deposit Insurance Corporation (CUDIC), a statutory corporation, guarantees all deposits of British Columbia credit unions, as set out in the Financial Institutions Act.
 Given the nature of these counterparties, it is management's opinion that exposure to concentration of credit risk is minimal.
 In addition, the investment policy for Cash, Reserve fund assets and for Funds held pursuant to designated settlements and orders limits amounts held on deposit in any one of the Schedule 1 banks to \$30.0 million for each category.